ActualTom/ActualTom/README.md

 - 👋 Hi, I’m @ActualTom
 - 👀 I’m interested in helping military veterans get awesome jobs in Cybersecurity and InfoSec.
-- 🌱 I’m currently learning GitHub, and Offensive Security.
+- 🌱 I’m currently learning DDoS Mitigation
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: twitter.com/tmarsland
+- 📫 How to reach me: linkedin.com/in/thomas-marsland

 <!---
 ActualTom/ActualTom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.